-Dai-ichi keeps personal information on customers, including their names, birth dates, addresses, contract details, and medical information, for long times and also retains information about business clients that it has obtained in the course of its operations, such as financial transactions.
+Dai-ichi keeps personal information on customers, including their names, birth dates. addresses, contract details, and medical information, for long periods and also retains information about business clients that it has obtained in the course of its operations, such as financial transactions.
 The Company believes that complying with laws, regulations and its internal regulations and managing the protection of information property appropriately are the major premise for earning the trust of its customers.

-Policy, Regulations, etc. Associated with the Protection of Information Property information property and standards for appropriately protecting information property.
+Policy, Regulations, etc. Associated with the Protection of Information Property

+Dai-ichi has established a Basic Internal Control Policy and, under that policy, Information Property Protection and Control Regulations.
+These regulations set out basic principles for protecting information property and standards for appropriately protecting information property.
 Dai-ichi has also created information property protection and control standards, which stipulate the details of standards for specific security measures.
-Based on the spirit of the Act on the Protection of Personal Information, Dai-ichi has established a Personal Information Protection Policy and a Shareholder Personal Information Protection Policy, which describe the purposes of the use of personal information and shareholder information and the protection and control of personal information and shareholder information, based on decisions by the Board of Directors, and has posted those policies on its website.
+Based on the spirit of the Act on the Protection of Personal Information, Dai-ichi has established a Personal Information Protection Policy and a Shareholder Personal Information Protection Policy, which describe the purposes of the use of personal information and shareholder information and the protection and control of personal information and shareholder information, based on decisions by the Board of Directors.
+These policies are posted on the Company website.